OkraFramework/OkraFramework.github.io/documentation/okra_app_framework/navigation_between_pages.md

 }
 {% endhighlight %}

-You can now use the methods on the **INavigationBase** instance to navigate between pages of your application.
-The Okra App Framework will manage the discovery, creation and navigation to the page specified in the **NavigateTo(...)** method (there are also extension methods to support using types for page names).
-For example,
+You can now use the methods on the navigation manager to navigate between pages of your application.

+To navigate to a new page you call the **NavigateTo(...)** method with the name of the destination page (there are also extension methods to support using types for page names).
+The Okra App Framework will coordinate the discovery, creation and navigation to the specified page.

 {% highlight c# %}
 public void NavigateToPage2()